-The feature film, naturally, is a somewhat different animal.
-Character interactions and situations are a bit more complex, though everyone still lives pretty much in the moment.
+A feature film adaptation, which played in limited release in 2010, is available on DVD and streaming.
+Compared to the shorts, character interactions and situations are a bit more complex, though everyone still lives pretty much in the moment.
 It’s entertaining to see what the filmmakers can do with their world over 75 minutes instead of only five, although some may find that such rich nuttiness goes down better in smaller doses.
-As Roger Ebert puts it, “You can only eat so much cake.”
-(Of course, on DVD you can always watch it in slices.)
+As Roger Ebert put it, “You can only eat so much cake.”
+(Of course, on home video you can always watch it in slices.)

 The film is subtitled rather than dubbed, which doesn’t make much difference, except for younger kids whose reading speed may not be up to the challenge.
 One unfortunate caveat: The subtitles include a scattering of profanity (including misusing Jesus’ name) and rude language.
 That doesn’t happen on the shorts I’ve seen, at least in the dubbed versions.
 Why on earth would anyone put a barrier between a film like this and children (or even adults sensitive to profanity)?